Because ultrasound cannot penetrate bone,

 Doppler ultrasound can be done to evaluate blood flow

-and vessel spasms in the brain in children and adults.
-For more information,
+in the brain in children and adults.
+To learn more,

 see the topic